 The University is committed to ensuring the security and protection of personal information that we process, and to provide a lawful and consistent approach to data protection.
 Arcadia is dedicated to safeguarding personal information under our remit.
 We will not sell personal information that you provide.
 No matter where you are located, your personal information will be processed in the United States.
 The laws of the United States and other countries governing data protection may not be as comprehensive or as protective as the laws in the country where you live.

-We only collect, maintain and share the information needed to deliver our a) educational and study abroad services and/or b) employer responsibilities, and to meet c) accreditation, d) regulatory and e) statutory requirements.
-This includes but is not limited to: US regulation for Personally Identifiable Information (PII), Family Educational Rights and Privacy Act (FERPA), and the provisions of Regulation (EU) 2016/679 (“Regulation on the protection of natural persons with regard to the processing of personal data and on the free movement of such data”, hereinafter “the EU GDPR").
+The University collects, maintains, and shares the information needed to deliver our educational and study abroad services, and/or manage employer responsibilities, and to meet accreditation, regulatory, and statutory requirements.
+This includes but is not limited to: US regulation for Personally Identifiable Information (PII), Family Educational Rights and Privacy Act (FERP A), and the provisions of Regulation (EU) 2016/679 - Regulation on the protection of natural persons with regard to the processing of personal data and on the free movement of such data ("EU GDPR").

 We may collect and share the following types of personal data about you:

 Whenever we collect or process your personal data, we will only keep it in accordance with the University's Record Retention Policy and for the purpose for which it was collected.
 At the end of that retention period, your personal data will either be deleted completely or anonymized, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.

 Personal data in connection with your employment with the University is required for but not limited to: fulfilling the obligations established by any applicable United States or local law, such as GDPR, immigration, labor, tax, social security contribution requirements, payroll, benefits, safety, other employee/employer requirements, and/or contractual obligations as well as for the administration and performance of academic, co-curricular, and related services.